mathaywarduk/.com/_posts/2014-01-17-modular-css-with-sass-and-bem.markdown

 Rems are supported in later versions of [all major browsers](caniuse.com/rem), but for legacy support, we can use a pixel fallback.

 ## Going further

-Obviously, this is a very simple example, but the potential of such a Sass and BEM-based framework is enormous.
+This is a very simple example, but the potential of a Sass and BEM-based framework is enormous.

 Using the workflow outlined in this tutorial, you can create an essential building block that you can make use of for all your future projects, no matter how large they are, simply by adding modules as necessary.

 It&rsquo;s important to remember that while you are building one system, you should make the base module as simple, and therefore reusable, as possible.
 Specificity can then be added using the **_config.scss** file and BEM modifiers.